San Raffaele Telethon Institute for Gene Therapy

 Angelo Lombardo, Group leader

 Gene and neural stem cell therapy for lysosomal storage diseases

-Gene transfer into stem cell
+Gene transfer into stem cells

 Gene transfer technologies and new gene therapy strategies

 Luigi Naldini, Group leader

 Pathogenesis and therapy of primary immunodeficiencies